 Club Name:

 Club County and MUCC Region #:

 Club Address:

 Club City: State: Zip:

 Phone: Email:

-These authorized delegates will ed ach still have to submit a registration form with p ayment.
+These authorized delegates will each stil l have to submit a registration form with p payment.

-Delegate 1: elegate 1: # of Club Votes:
+Delegate 1: # of Club Votes:

 Delegate 2: # of Club Votes:

 Delegate 3: # of Club Votes:

 Delegate 4: # of Club Votes:

-THIS FORM MUST BE SIGNED BY VERBAL AUTHORIZATION WILL N TWO (2) OFFICERS OF YOUR CLUB AND SI OT BE ACCEPTED.
-Hould be received no later than JUNE 12, 2019
+THIS FORM MUST BE SIGNED BY TWO VERBAL AUTHORIZATION WILL NOT BE HOULD BE RECEIVED NO LATER THAN . iune 12, 2019.

 Signed: Title: Date:

 Signed: Title: Date:

-, to attend, you may authorize an MUCC memb NO LATER THAN JUNE 12, 2019.
-Please mar , , , y Votes for your
+If no members of your club are able to att club.
+This form MUST BE RECEIVED NO L per from your MUCC region to carry Proxy rk one (1) box below. [,] Votes for your

-No, this club will not have an inc lividual carry proxy votes.
+No, this club will not have an individuo al carry proxy votes.

-Yes, (print name) will carry proxy y votes). votes for this club (this individual must be a registered
+Yes, (print name) will carry proxy votes for this club (this individual must be a registered delegate in order to also carry proxy votes).